xcat2/xcat-core/docs/source/advanced/gpu/nvidia/osimage/index.rst

 Create osimage definitions
 ==========================

-Generate ``osimage`` definitions to provison the compute nodes with the NVIDIA CUDA toolkit installed.
+Generate ``osimage`` definitions to provision the compute nodes with the NVIDIA CUDA toolkit installed.

 .. toctree::
    :maxdepth: 2